 Another alternative for a foreigner outside the European Union who wants to acquire a property in Spain is to apply for the Golden Visa.

-The Golden Visa allows the granting of visas and residence permits for non-EU citizens who invest more that 500,000 euros in real estate assets.
-In this article you will find all the necessary information you need to know to apply for the Golden Visa in Spain.
+The Golden Visa allows the granting of visas and residency permits for non-EU citizens who invest more than 500,000 euros in real estate assets.
+You will find all the necessary information you need to know in order to apply for the Golden Visa in Spain.

-From BARCELO PROPERTY INVEST, we collaborate with immigration law firms to obtain the NIE (Foreigner Identification Number), open a Spanish bank account and to process the Golden Visa in Spain.
+From Barcel Property Invest, we collaborate with immigration law firms to obtain the NIE (Foreigner Identification Number), open a Spanish bank account, and process the Golden Visa in Spain.

-Once you are aware of all the requirements you need to meet as a foreigner to buy a property in Spain, you can find in this article more useful tips on how to successfully buy a property in Barcelona.
+Once you are aware of all the requirements you need to meet as a foreigner to buy a property in Spain, you can find more useful tips on how to successfully buy a property in Barcelona.